mlflow/mlflow/docs/source/llms/tracing/index.rst

         |

         The MLflow DSPy flavor's autologging feature has a direct integration with MLflow tracing.
-When DSPy autologging is enabled with :py:func:`mlflow.dspy.autolog`, invocation of components such as LMs, Adapters, Modules, will automatically record generated traces during interactive development.
+When DSPy autologging is enabled with :py:func:`mlflow.dspy.autolog`, invocation of components such as LMs, Adapters and Modules, will automatically record generated traces during interactive development.

         .. code-block:: python